 A Human Rights Museum for All

-The museum is symbolically located in an area of Winnipeg known as The Forks, a meeting of the Red River and Assiniboine River where members of Inuit and Métis nations have gathered for centuries.
+The Canadian Human Rights Museum is symbolically located in an area of Winnipeg known as The Forks.
+This is where the Red River and Assiniboine River meet and where members of Inuit and Métis nations have gathered for centuries.
 The aboriginal or native people of many lands have been subjected to some of the world’s most degrading violation of human rights.

-The First Nations people of Canada receive a fair share of space dedicated to their presence on this planet.
-Other galleries are dedicated to the Holocaust, the Rwandan Genocide and the Srebrenica Genocide in Bosnia.
-The fight for women’s right to vote, equal access those with disabilities, for labor rights and for the right to die are among the issues explored with sensitivity and purpose.
+The indigenous people of Canada receive a fair share of space dedicated to their presence on this planet, and their right to be here.
+Other galleries honor the events and people lost to the Holocaust, the Rwandan Genocide and the Srebrenica Genocide in Bosnia.
+The fight for women’s right to vote, equal access those with disabilities, for labor rights, health care and for the right to die are among the issues explored with sensitivity and purpose.

 This is not a place for the light of heart.

-I was inspired to learn of Viola Desmond, a hair dresser in Nova Scotia who, in 1947, was removed from a movie theater for sitting in the wrong section.
+I was inspired to learn of Viola Desmond.
+She was a hair dresser in Nova Scotia who, in 1947, was removed from a movie theater for sitting in the wrong section.
 She was black and is considered the Rosa Parks of Canada.
-Viola will soon be the new face on the Canadian $10 bill.
+Viola is now the face on the Canadian $10 bill.

 Her story is one of thousands told here, of individuals who became a voice for right.